microsoft/terminal/doc/specs/#4191 - Formatted Copy/spec.md

 ### Settings option 1 - global setting

 a.
 The user could list which kinds of formats they want included when they copy.
 When right clicking, they would copy with these formats.
-If this is set to something other than `plain`, holding `alt` and right clicking would copy plain text.

 `"copyFormats": ["html","rtf","plain"]`

 b.
 We could also just combine html and rtf into a single boolean.
 Users would either get plain text only (`false`) or all formatting (`true`) onto their clipboard.
-If this is set to `true`, the default right click behavior is reversed: right clicking copies the formatting and holding `alt` copies only the plain text.
+If this is set to `true`, the default right click behavior is reversed: right clicking copies the formatting.

 `"copyFormatting": true`